Posts tagged decision fatigue

 4. Dive In

 It’s time.
 We talked.
-We outfitted the physical space with the tools we’ll need.
+We outfitted the physical space with the necessary tools.
 Now it’s time to make decisions that align with the changes you want.
 Where you start isn’t as important as the questions that get asked.
 What stays?
 What goes?
 What is useful?
 What has overstayed its welcome?
 It helps to set a few decision-making boundaries.
 These can expand as you work.
 For instance, you might decide that all of the empty shopping bags can go without looking at each one.
 You might opt to recycle magazines that are older than two years without looking at every issue or page.
-You might decide that small size clothes that no longer fit can be donated without trying on each piece.
+You might decide that small-sized clothes that no longer fit can be donated without trying on each piece.
 These types of parameters help things move along more quickly.
-It allows you to make some global decisions without having to look at every, single thing.
+It allows you to make some global decisions without having to look at every single thing.

 5. Check-In

 Guess what?
 Making decisions can be exhausting and emotionally draining.
-Check-in occasionally is important.
-I watch for decision-fatigue.
-When the quality of the choices start to deteriorate (as in keeping everything or letting go of everything), the client is probably experiencing decision-fatigue.
+Checking in occasionally is important.
+I watch for decision fatigue.
+When the quality of the choices starts to deteriorate (as in keeping everything or letting go of everything), the client is likely experiencing decision fatigue.
 At this point, I’ll suggest a short break.
-Maybe they need some fresh air, a quick stretch, a snack, a cup of coffee, or bio break.
+Maybe they need some fresh air, a quick stretch, a snack, a cup of coffee, or a bio break.
 It’s also an excellent time to assess where we are, check on our timing, and see how they’re doing overall.

-There are other aspects of changing and the organizing process such as reviewing and relishing in your accomplishments and determining next steps.
+There are other aspects of change and the organizing process, such as reviewing and relishing in your accomplishments and determining next steps.
 However, they aren’t as relevant to getting started, so I’m not going to elaborate on those now.

 When fear inhibits the change process, where do you begin?
 I’d love to hear your thoughts.
 Join the conversation!